Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 where

-- name – is a variable that indicate the name of the service which the request is sent to;
+- name – is a variable that indicate the name of the service, which the request is sent to;
 - /* – asterisk is where you specify the request that should be proxied (after the service name).

 So if you want to send this **get** request to the 'someServiceName' service: